Central Auckland, East Auckland, North Auckland, South Auckland, West Auckland > Private Hospitals & Specialists >

 For more information about total knee replacement please click here.

-Many orthopaedic procedures on joints are performed using an arthroscope, a fibre optic telescope that is used to look inside the joint.
+A large number of orthopaedic procedures on joints are performed using an arthroscope, where a fibre optic telescope is used to look inside the joint.
 Through this type of keyhole surgery, fine instruments can be introduced through small incisions (portals) to allow surgery to be performed without the need for large cuts.
 This allows many procedures to be performed as a day stay and allows quicker return to normal function of the joint.
 Arthroscopic surgery is less painful than open surgery and decreases the risk of healing problems.
 Arthroscopy allows access to parts of the joints which can not be accessed by other types of surgery.

-Many orthopaedic procedures on joints are performed using an arthroscope, a fibre optic telescope that is used to look inside the joint.
+A large number of orthopaedic procedures on joints are performed using an arthroscope, where a fibre optic telescope is used to look inside the joint.
 Through this type of keyhole surgery, fine instruments can be introduced through small incisions (portals) to allow surgery to be performed without the need for large cuts.
 This allows many procedures to be performed as a day stay and allows quicker return to normal function of the joint.
 Arthroscopic surgery is less painful than open surgery and decreases the risk of healing problems.
 Arthroscopy allows access to parts of the joints which can not be accessed by other types of surgery.

 Several small incisions (cuts) are made on the knee through which is inserted a small telescopic instrument with a tiny camera attached (arthroscope).
 This allows the surgeon to look inside the joint, identify problems and, in some cases, make repairs to damaged tissue.